Companies Using Plausible

 Plausible's tech stack profile is different from typical analytics tools.
 Google Tag Manager appears on just 46.16% of Plausible sites, far below the 80-90% typical for analytics tools.
 Google Analytics at 43.23% shows that under half run GA alongside Plausible, meaning over 56% use Plausible as their sole analytics solution.
 That's a much higher replacement rate than competitors like Ahrefs Analytics (88.54% GA overlap) or Matomo (62.97%).

-On the infrastructure side, Nginx at 54.2%, Let's Encrypt at 83.01%, and Cloudflare at 28.71% suggest a mix of self-hosted and cloud-deployed sites.
-React at 23.99% indicates a technically modern user base. jQuery at 55.4% shows traditional CMS sites remain part of the mix, likely WordPress installations using Plausible's popular WP plugin (20,000+ active installs).
+On the infrastructure side, Nginx at 54.2%, Let's Encrypt at 83.01%, and Cloudflare at 28.71% point to a mix of self-hosted and cloud-deployed sites.
+React at 23.99% indicates a technically modern user base. jQuery at 55.4% shows traditional CMS sites remain part of the mix, likely WordPress installations using Plausible's official WP plugin.

-Sales Signal: The 56%+ sole-analytics-solution rate is the key differentiator.
+Sales signal: The 56%+ sole-analytics-solution rate is the key differentiator.
 Unlike other GA alternatives where users keep Google running alongside, Plausible users commit.
 They've actively removed Google from their stack.
-This makes them ideal targets for other privacy-first tools.
+That makes them ideal targets for other privacy-first tools.
 They're not hedging.
 They've made the switch.

 Plausible's G2 profile is sparse, just 5 review mentions total.
 Users highlight performance (2 mentions) and privacy focus (2 mentions) as strengths.
 The lone criticism: documentation gaps (1 mention).
-The low review volume reflects Plausible's user base, indie developers and small teams that congregate on GitHub Issues, Hacker News, and Reddit rather than enterprise review platforms.
-Our crawl data confirms the performance claim: Plausible's script is under 1 KB, making it objectively faster than any competing analytics tool.
-The documentation concern aligns with the self-hosted Community Edition, where configuration can require technical expertise the docs don't always cover.
+The low review volume reflects Plausible's user base, indie developers and small teams that hang out on GitHub Issues, Hacker News, and Reddit rather than enterprise review platforms.
+Plausible's homepage claims its script is 54x smaller than Google Analytics, weighing in under 1 KB.
+The documentation concern lines up with the self-hosted Community Edition, where configuration can require technical chops the docs don't always cover.

 1. The privacy-first analytics leader.
 28,834 active domains, roughly 2.3x larger than Umami (12,413 domains), the closest open-source competitor.